WeiWangTrento/WeiWangTrento.github.io/_news/announcement_2.md

 inline: false
 ---

-I joined BJTU in August.
+I joined BJTU on August 2nd, 2023.

 ***
-Before joining BJTU, I was an assistant Professor at <a href="http://mhug.disi.unitn.it/#/people">MHUG</a> group in University of Trento, Italy.
+Before joining BJTU, I was an Assistant Professor in <a href="http://mhug.disi.unitn.it/#/people">MHUG</a> group at University of Trento, Italy.
-I was also a post-doc researcher in <a href="https://www.epfl.ch/labs/cvlab/">CVLab</a> at EPFL.
+I was a post-doc researcher in <a href="https://www.epfl.ch/labs/cvlab/">CVLab</a> at EPFL.
+Below list a set of research topics I have worked on when I was a PhD or Postdoc.

 #### Research topic list
 <ul>